How inequitable hiring trends hurt BIPOC youth the most

 We are at an inflection point in our nation’s history—a moment unlike any other in our lifetime—an opportunity more brilliant and with more potential than any we may ever see again.
 We can’t go back to business as usual, to the same practices that landed us in this place of inequity in the first place.
 This is the chance for corporations to make a truly profound difference, to strive toward a more equitable future for their employees that will benefit us all.
 So many of us have been promising and preaching about this change during the pandemic.
 We now have a unique opportunity to live up to that promise.

-Charles Hiteshew is the executive director of The Hire Opportunity Coalition, a broad coalition of employers and community partners committed to hiring opportunity youth and helping businesses thrive.
+Charles Hiteshew is the executive director of the Hire Opportunity Coalition, a broad coalition of employers and community partners committed to hiring opportunity youth and helping businesses thrive.